Innovation Studies

 Furthermore, a representative of the innovation study is expected to attend one FFplus review meeting.

-The target is for the new innovation studies to commence at the beginning of December 2024.
-We expect to be able to communicate the results of the evaluation of proposals by late October 2024.
+The target is for the new innovation studies to commence at the beginning of September 2026.
+We expect to be able to communicate the results of the evaluation of proposals by July/August 2026.
 However, the exact dates will depend on the number of proposals received and the resulting workload of the evaluation.

-Proposals submitted with a Part B whose length (excluding the cover page and excluding the provision of scientific literature references) exceeds the 12-page limit will be rejected without further evaluation.
+Proposals submitted with a Part B whose length (excluding the cover page, but including the provision of scientific literature references) exceeds the 13-page limit will be rejected without further evaluation.

-Please note, that during past open calls, there have been some issues connected with the export of “google doc” documents to the final pdfs.
-This sometimes led to blank pages or page breaks being inserted which created a final pdf document with more than 12 pages.
-If you use an online tool for writing of the proposal, please be careful to check the page count before submitting.
+Please note that during past open calls, there have been some issues connected with the export of “google doc” documents to the final pdfs.
+This sometimes led to blank pages or page breaks being inserted, which created a final pdf document exceeding the page limit.
+If you use an online tool for writing the proposal, please be careful to check the page count before submitting.

-According to our current planning, the deadline for the next tranche of Open Calls for business experiments and innovation studies will be (approximately) in August or September 2025.
-The calls will be published two months earlier.
+According to our current planning, the deadline for the next tranche of Open Calls for innovation studies will be (approximately) in September 2027.
+The call will be published two or three months earlier.

 The innovation studies will receive support from the project with a range of actions relating to interactions with the project and also relating to potential collaborations with other sub-projects.
 Furthermore, direct support for each individual innovation study will be provided relating to gaining access to EuroHPC JU-provided computing resources and technical consultation relating to the effective execution of the innovation study work plan.

-There is a strict page limit for Part B of the proposal (12 pages excluding scientific references for Type-2 innovation studies).
+There is a strict page limit for Part B of the proposal (13 pages for Type-2 innovation studies).
 This obviously also poses a limit on the level of information you can provide.
 It is important, that the external experts evaluating the proposals can understand who is doing which work and with which amount of effort.
+Please provide all information that is requested in the template/exemplar for Part B of the proposal.

 No specific amount of effort is expected.
 However, contributions to the creation of the success stories and promotional material are required.

 Part A only contains standardised administrative information and cannot include a letter of support.
-In Part B it is okay (however, in most cases not necessary) to include a letter of support if the proposal still meets the page limit (12 pages excluding scientific references for innovation studies).
+In Part B it is okay (however, in most cases not necessary) to include a letter of support if the proposal still meets the page limit (13 pages including any scientific references for innovation studies).

-No, but if available it would be appreciated that the information is included in Part A of the proposal.
+Yes and the information is to be included in Part A of the proposal.

 Funding and eligible costs